An Exploration of Baroque Art, Architecture & Sculpture

 Baroque sculpture Virgin of Sorrows by Mena, Pedro de

-Some of the best baroque sculptures are St. Bruno by Gregorio Fernandez and Sorrowing Madonna by Pedro de Mena.
+Some of the best Baroque sculptures are St. Bruno by Gregorio Fernandez and Sorrowing Madonna by Pedro de Mena.

 4. Flemish.